netaxis-solutions/apio-core-docs/docs/configuration/sso.md

 Even if the IdP accept the authentication, APIO core may reject it if the user doesn't match some extra rules. (e.g. the user is not in the correct group / organization)

-The rules are simple expression based on the element of the token IdP decoded. (e.g `hd == 'mycompany.com'`)
+The rules are simple expressions based on the element of the token IdP decoded. (e.g `hd == 'mycompany.com'` when the attribute `hd` is returned by the IdP in the protocol OIDC)

 ## User creation rules